farmera/sare_grant/spectral_indices.md

 ###### Figure 2.
 Spectral signature yielded from a sugarcane in a healthy or stressed condition.

 __Figure 2__ shows two typical spectral response patterns elicited from a sugarcane plant.
-Our interest in these particular 'signatures' is that they target certain portions of the light spectrum pertaining to sugarcane growth during a particular stage and level of photosynthesis.
+Our interest in these particular 'signatures' is that they reveal portions of the light spectrum that reflect differently during a particular growth stage and level of photosynthesis in the life cycle of the plant.
 As discussed in [Section 2](how_plants_see.md) depending on conditions sugarcane will reflect light differently.
-It will do so if it is healthy or stressed and it will do so based on the time of the year.
+It will do so depending on whether or not it is healthy or stressed and also depending on the particular stage of growth.

 ![](img/cane-growth.png)
 ###### Figure 3.
 Stages of sugarcane growth that formed the focus of our study.